When implementing Algolia on your store front, you have to decide between two main approaches:

 Here is what you should know to make the right choice.

-Using Widgets provided by Algolia for Shopify
+Using widgets provided by Algolia Search and Discovery

-- Autocomplete widget: an Algolia realtime search bar and menu which replaces Shopify’s default search bar.
+- Autocomplete widget: an Algolia real-time search bar and menu which replaces Shopify’s default search bar.

-- InstantSearch Page: an Algolia powered search results page, which comes preconfigured with features such as filtering and sorting.
+- InstantSearch Page: an Algolia powered search results page, which comes pre-configured with features such as filtering and sorting.

 You can configure both widgets from the Shopify app.